onqtam/headjack/docs/why/SYSTEM.md

 ^^ Thank God for the UN

+> "I smoke.
+If this bothers anyone, I suggest you look around at the world in which we live and shut your fuckin' mouth." - [Bill Hicks](https://www.goodreads.com/quotes/501200-i-smoke-if-this-bothers-anyone-i-suggest-you-look)

+> "There are essentially only two drugs that Western civilization tolerates: Caffeine from Monday to Friday to energize you enough to make you a productive member of society, and alcohol from Friday to Monday to keep you too stupid to figure out the prison that you are living in." - [Bill Hicks](https://www.goodreads.com/quotes/586570-there-are-essentially-only-two-drugs-that-western-civilization-tolerates)

+> "This is where we are at right now, as a whole.
+No one is left out of the loop.
+We are experiencing a reality based on a thin veneer of lies and illusions.
+A world where greed is our God and wisdom is sin, where division is key and unity is fantasy, where the ego-driven cleverness of the mind is praised, rather than the intelligence of the heart." - [Bill Hicks](https://www.goodreads.com/quotes/362648-this-is-where-we-are-at-right-now-as-a)

+> "Go back to bed, America.
+Your government has figured out how it all transpired.
+Go back to bed, America.
+Your government is in control again.
+Here.
+Here's American Gladiators.
+Watch this, shut up.
+Go back to bed, America.
+Here is American Gladiators.
+Here is 56 channels of it!
+Watch these pituitary retards bang their fucking skulls together and congratulate you on living in the land of freedom.
+Here you go, America!
+You are free to do what we tell you!
+You are free to do what we tell you!" - [Bill Hicks](https://www.goodreads.com/quotes/188119-go-back-to-bed-america-your-government-has-figured-out)

+> "I ascribe to Mark Twain's theory that the last person who should be President is the one who wants it the most.
+The one who should be picked is the one who should be dragged kicking and screaming into the White House." - [Bill Hicks](https://www.goodreads.com/quotes/289614-i-ascribe-to-mark-twain-s-theory-that-the-last-person)

+> "It has become more and more obvious that there is one political party in America, and that is The Business Party." - [Bill Hicks](https://www.azquotes.com/quote/711652)

+> "When you're...stepping over a guy on the sidewalk...does it ever occur to you to think, 'Wow.
+Maybe our system doesn't work?'" - [Bill Hicks](https://www.azquotes.com/quote/830054)

+> "People tell me, 'Bill, let it go.
+The Kennedy assassination was years ago.
+It was just the assassination of a President and the hijacking of our government by a totalitarian regime - who cares?
+Just let it go.'
+I say, 'All right then.
+That whole Jesus thing?
+Let it go!
+It was 2,000 years ago!
+Who cares?'" - [Bill Hicks](https://www.azquotes.com/quote/1172669)

+> "I love talking about the Kennedy assassination.
+The reason I do is because I'm fascinated by it.
+I'm fascinated that our government could lie to us so blatantly, so obviously for so long, and we do absolutely nothing about it." - [Bill Hicks](https://www.azquotes.com/quote/1370740)

+> "Sometimes my dad even gets on this kick--'You hate this country'....I have to tell him...I just hate being lied to." - [Bill Hicks](https://www.azquotes.com/quote/711671)

 > "To ask a politician to lead us is to ask the tail of a dog to lead the dog." - [R. Buckminster Fuller](https://www.azquotes.com/quote/927041)

 > "Bureaucracy is a construction by which a person is conveniently separated from the consequences of his or her actions." - [Nassim Nicholas Taleb](https://www.goodreads.com/quotes/9104212-bureaucracy-is-a-construction-by-which-a-person-is-conveniently)

 > "In poor countries, officials receive explicit bribes; in D.C. they get the sophisticated, implicit, unspoken promise to work for large corporations." - [Nassim Nicholas Taleb](https://www.goodreads.com/quotes/610868-in-poor-countries-officials-receive-explicit-bribes-in-d-c-they)

+> "If voting changed anything, it would be illegal." - [George Carlin](https://www.azquotes.com/quote/1248100)

+> "When I hear a person talking about political solutions, I know I am not listening to a serious person." - [George Carlin](https://www.azquotes.com/quote/590435)

 <img src="/img/corruption_is_legal_in_america.png"/>